Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 #### Core Technology

 At the heart of Dr. sTraTeGY is the Grape Yeast multicellular chassis, engineered with targeted genetic modifications and modular extensions.
 This system integrates five functional modules to enable full-cycle tracking and analysis of fungal drug resistance evolution, offering dynamic insights that traditional endpoint sequencing cannot capture.
+The unique multicellular chassis turns the evolving population into a physical, spatio-temporal lineage tree, overcoming the limitations of static endpoint snapshots brought by unicellular systems.

 ![core tech](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-core-tech.webp)

 #### MVP (Minimum Viable Product)

- Our will deliver **Dr.sTraTeGY** to our clients as a **“Reagent Kit + Companion Software”** tool package, consisting of three parts.
+ We will deliver **Dr.sTraTeGY** to our clients as a **“Reagent Kit + Companion Software”** tool package, consisting of three parts.

 ![toolkit of Dr.sTraTeGY](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic5.webp)